brson/brson.github.com/beer/_posts/2020-11-01-allagash-coolship-red.md

 aged for over two years,
 with added raspberry.

-I am expecting it to bee very sweet and sour.
+I am expecting it to be very sweet and sour.

 <img class="beer-photo" src="/beer/images/2020-11-01-allagash-coolship-red.jpg"/>